topeokubanjo-eng/House-Price-Prediction/README.md

-# House Price Prediction
+House Price Prediction Using Machine Learning

-## Overview
+Project Overview

-End-to-end machine learning project predicting residential house prices using the Kaggle "House Prices: Advanced Regression Techniques" dataset.
+This project focuses on building and evaluating machine learning models to predict residential housing prices using structured real-estate data.
+The goal is to explore how different modeling approaches perform on a complex regression problem involving categorical and numerical features, and to identify the most effective model through systematic tuning and evaluation.

-The project covers data exploration, feature engineering, model training, and evaluation, with XGBoost selected as the final model based on performance.
+Rather than optimizing for leaderboard placement, the emphasis is on the end-to-end machine learning workflow: data preparation, feature engineering, model selection, and performance comparison.

-## Tools & Technologies
+Key Objectives

-- Python
+Understand the factors that influence housing prices

-- Pandas, NumPy
+Apply feature engineering techniques to mixed data types

-- Scikit-learn
+Compare multiple regression models using consistent evaluation methods

-- XGBoost
+Select a best-performing model based on predictive performance and generalization

-- Plotly
+Methodology

-- Jupyter Notebook
+Data cleaning and exploratory data analysis

-## Workflow
+Categorical feature encoding using OneHotEncoder

-- Exploratory Data Analysis (EDA)
+Pipeline construction for reproducible preprocessing and modeling

-- Data cleaning and preprocessing
+Hyperparameter tuning using GridSearchCV

-- Feature engineering and normalization
+Model comparison based on validation performance

-- Categorical encoding using OneHotEncoder
+Final inference using the selected model

-- Model training with GridSearchCV
+Models Implemented

-- Model comparison and selection
+Linear Regression (baseline model)

-- Final inference for Kaggle submission
+Random Forest Regressor

-## Models Used
+XGBoost Regressor (best-performing model)

-- Linear Regression
+Results & Insights

-- Random Forest
+Tree-based ensemble models significantly outperformed linear regression, highlighting the importance of capturing non-linear relationships and feature interactions in housing price prediction.
+XGBoost provided the strongest overall performance after hyperparameter tuning.

-- XGBoost (best-performing model)
+Dataset

-## Notes
+Source: Kaggle — House Prices: Advanced Regression Techniques

-This repository focuses on the full machine learning workflow, including data exploration, feature engineering, model training, and evaluation.
+Data includes residential property characteristics such as location, size, condition, and amenities.

-Kaggle submission file generation is environment-specific and is not the primary focus of this project.
-The emphasis is on building, tuning, and comparing predictive models rather than producing a competition submission file.
+Notes

-## Dataset
+Kaggle submission file generation is environment-specific and not the primary focus of this repository.

-Dataset sourced from Kaggle:
+The project prioritizes model development, tuning, and evaluation over competition mechanics.

-House Prices: Advanced Regression Techniques
+This repository is intended to demonstrate applied machine learning practices on a real-world regression problem.